|City/Town: • Southwest Ranches|

-Located in Southwest Ranches, Broward Correctional Institution was opened in 1977 to house a male inmate population, but was converted to a maximum security facility for women.
+Located in Southwest Ranches in Broward County, the Broward Correctional Institution was opened in 1977 to house a male inmate population but was converted to a maximum security facility for women.
 Female death row inmates were housed here until February 2003 when the female death row was moved to Lowell Correctional Institution in Ocala.
 In 2012, Broward Correctional Institution was shut down along with seven other facilities as a way to cut costs due to a decline in crime and prison admissions.
 At the time of its closing, the prison had a low population and a high per diem inmate cost of $111.48.

-One of the more notorious inmates housed here was Judi “Black Widow” Buenoano, who was convicted for the murders of her husband and paralyzed son, as well as the attempted murder of her fiance.
-Another was serial killer Aileen Wuornos who killed seven men throughout the state of Florida while working as a prostitute.
+One of the more notorious inmates housed here was Aileen Carol Wournos, also known as the “The Florida Highway Killer”, was a serial killer who murdered seven men in Florida in 1989 and 1990 by shooting them at point-blank range while working as a prostitute.
 She was sentenced to death for six of the murders and was executed by lethal injection on October 9, 2002.
 The 2003 movie “Monster” chronicles her life’s story from childhood to her first murder conviction.